RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.1 User Documentation/index.rst

 This document will list all the different elements that both the Android and Web-based appplications include and explains to each user-type how to use them.

-The application includes interfaces for two different types of users, these are:
+The application includes interfaces for three different types of users, these are:

 1. Patients
 2. Carers
+3. Administrator

-Under each functionality heading the features for the respective user will be listed.
+Under each element of functionality, the features for the respective user will be listed.
+**Please note:** Administrator priviledges only exist within the Information Management Portal so are individually documented on that page.

 .. toctree::